luciopaiva/itermoxyl/README.md

 It is a slightly different medicine for a slightly different problem. iTermoxyl was inspired by [itermocil](https://github.com/TomAnthony/itermocil), which was inspired by [teamocil](https://github.com/remiprev/teamocil).

 iTermoxyl is designed to be simple to use, with minimal interaction needed to get it running.
+Once ssh connections are established, use iTerm2's broadcast input feature to send commands to all machines at once (`Shell -> Broadcast input` or simply `cmd + shift + i`).

 Features: